aquasecurity/kube-hunter/src/README.md

 ```
 This will censor all vulnerabilities which can disclose information about a cluster.

+__Note: in filters, you should not change attributes in the event.previous, this will result in unexpected behaviour__

 ## Tests
 Although we haven't been rigorous about this in the past, please add tests to support your code changes.
 Tests are executed like this: